upcmd/updocs-content/logs/c0105_vvvvv.md

         {
           "name": "reg",
           "cmd": {
-            "value": "hello, jerry",
             "name": "hijerry",
-            "desc": "hijerry is registered to local scope only" },
+            "desc": "hijerry is registered to local scope only", "value": "hello, jerry"
+          },
           "flags": {
-            "localonly"
+            "localOnly"
           }
         },
         {
+          "cmd": "{{.hijerry}}",
           "name": "print",
-          "desc": "expecting to see its value since it is still in same func scope", "cmd": "{{.hijerry}}"
+          "desc": "expecting to see its value since it is still in same func scope" }
-        }
       },
       Dox: <nil>,